addisoncrump/awesome-fuzzing-papers/.github/ISSUE_TEMPLATE/paper_request.md

   editable by maintainers.
 You may also wish to submit a summary yourself, which I will gladly welcome.

+  Your BibTex should include (at least):
+    - title
+    - author
+    - url
+    - keywords (not necessarily the original keywords; TODO refer to the keyword list)
+    - crossref, a comma-separated list of papers already present in this repository
+        - If you can also update existing entries which reference this paper, please update their crossrefs!
+        - TODO figure out how to derive this; this is O(N^2) in person-work
+        - anystyle doesn't seem to work in many cases :(

   Note that all papers submitted *MUST* be publicly accessible to be considered for summarisation and analysis.
 -->